QuantumNuke75/Unofficial-Modding-Guide/_posts/2023-01-19-quickcook.md

 ### Usage Notes:

 - For `Play` to work correctly ensure QuickMap is [installed and configured](#quickmap-setup).
-- Check box state and gamemode selection state is saved to config, not profile.
+- Check box state and game mode selection state is saved to config, not profile.
 - ![](/assets/QuickCookCont.png) ![](/assets/QuickCookStop.png) Check boxes below Copy, Pak and Play allow the tool to continue after the button to the left has finished it's action.
 This let's you in one click, press cook, then (after some time) automatically spawn in your level in game with a chosen gamemode.
 - Freemode skips the 10 second game countdown and disables AI.
 No loadouts are loaded.